 - Make a Plan: When Saturn enters Capricorn, it’s not the time to leave your life up to fate.
 Think about what you want from your job, your relationships and yourself, and then make a plan that can lead you to those goals.
 Saturn is the taskmaster and the patriarch of the zodiac, so it’ll demand your full attention and focus.

 - Take Care of Yourself: Many of us spend time caring for others and not enough time caring for ourselves.
 Neglecting yourself may catch up with you during Saturn’s next phase, so make yourself a priority.
 Try meditation or yoga.
 Take a class you’ve always been curious about.
 Find a new hobby.

 - Lean In: Saturn makes us face our fears, or deal with the consequences if we bury them.
 Identify those fears and weaknesses, and commit to working on them.

-Saturn invites all of us to be grown up and serious about what matters most in order to make our mark, to fulfill our promise and do what will bring us purpose and fulfillment in our lives.
+Saturn invites all of us to be grown up and serious about what matters most in order to make our mark, to fulfil our promise and do what will bring us purpose and fulfilment in our lives.